influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withUrl(url)
 ```

-The URL used to connect to the Open Policy Agent server.
+"The URL used to connect to the Open Policy Agent server.
 The URL has to include the policy which will be queried by the authorizer.
-This option is required.
+This option is required."

 ## obj spec.kafka.jmxOptions

-JMX Options for Kafka brokers.
+"JMX Options for Kafka brokers."

 ## obj spec.kafka.jmxOptions.authentication

-Authentication configuration for connecting to the JMX port.
+"Authentication configuration for connecting to the JMX port."

 ### fn spec.kafka.jmxOptions.authentication.withType